neu-pdi/cs2100-public-resources/src/pages/setup.md

 If there is an error about `func()` missing a return, then the arg `--disable-error-code=empty-body` was not specified correctly in the settings.

+### Pandas and its MyPy type hints

+[Pandas](https://pandas.pydata.org/) is a popular library for data analysis.
+We will use it to work with spreadsheets and tables in Python.

+1. If this is your first time using Pandas, you will need to install it.
+To do that, in VSCode, go to the Terminal and execute the command `pip install pandas`.
+2. Even if this is not your first time using Pandas, you may need to install the MyPy type hints for Pandas (which is a separate install).
+To do that, in VSCode, go to the Terminal and execute the command `pip install pandas-stubs`.

 ## Git and GitHub

 ### GitHub account